 1. Invest in quality education projects

 The education sector has been estimated to be responsible for the highest return on investment.
 Yet, it gets only a small share of funds from governments.

-2. Progressively grow the network of primary education system, while improving quality
+2. Progressively grow the network of the primary education system, while improving quality

 Efforts to scale up access to primary education should not come at the expense of quality.
-Quality comprises many factors, including teachers, families, resources, communities, and curricula being taught.
-Without adequate checks for quality, expansion efforts can intensify education inequities among the underdeveloped communities.
-It is only by expanding the networks to provide primary education while working to maintain the quality standards that we can achieve our goal.
+Quality comprises many factors, including teachers, families, resources, communities, and the curriculum being taught.
+Without adequate checks for quality, expansion efforts can intensify education inequities among underdeveloped communities.
+It is only by expanding the networks to provide primary education while working to maintain quality standards that we can achieve our goal.